JaneaSystems/nodejs-mobile-react-native/README.md

 Universal binaries are included in the plugin, so you can run in both iOS simulators and devices.

+`nodejs-mobile-react-native` supports iOS 11.0 or later.
+In order to archive the application, the deployment target needs to be `iOS 11.0` or later.

 ### Android

 You may need to open your app's `/android` folder in `Android Studio`, so that it detects, downloads and cofigures requirements that might be missing, like the `NDK` and `CMake` to build the native code part of the project.